 - Many people don’t answer calls from numbers they don’t recognize.

-- Texting lets you schedule appointments or send a direct link to previously recorded live tours.
+- Texting lets you schedule appointments or send a direct link to previously recorded online tours.

-To respect your prospects’ personal space, keep texting communications professional and to-the-point.
+To respect your prospects’ personal space, keep text communications professional and to-the-point.

 While texting is great for short messages, email allows for more detail and content.
 You’re often better off sending an email when you want to embed photos, videos and/or attachments in your message.
-(You’ll want to communicate with each tenant according to their preference).
+(Of course, you’ll want to communicate with each tenant according to their preference).

 Use Yardi Breeze to email your tenants with relevant information only, such as the live online tour recording they requested.
 Don’t send them anything they didn’t ask for, or they may stop reading your messages altogether.

 Email is also a great marketing tool for your properties.
-If you have a business newsletter, each live online property tour can drop right in prospects’ inboxes.
+If you have a business newsletter, your latest live tour can drop right in prospects’ inboxes.
 This keeps more people in your circle of influence.